TwinFeats/Escape-Room-v2-Master/README.md

   just confusingly enough different than Java that I didn't want to confuse myself, so I stuck with straight C (which I also used to code years ago).
 The source code itself is heavily commented so I won't go further into details here, just look through the source for more information.

+<h2>Game Setup Overview</h2>
+When the battery is connected the system will generate all the random switch settings for the 5 panels.
+These will then be displayed at 10 second intervals on the LCD display in order for the gamemaster to write them down.
+The display will then blank, and the gamemaster will put the switch positions into their respective 3d-printed puzzle boxes.
+The case may then be closed, at which time it is automatically "armed".
+This is a lower-power state for the case and the 6700 mah battery will last for about 30 hours before it is exhausted, but the game must begin within no more than about 3 hours to ensure enough battery for a game to be completed.
+When the case is next opened the player(s) will hear an introductory audio file, and then the 60 minute countdown starts.